jaanga/moon/readme.md

 [Moon Utilities Read Me - Web Page]( http://jaanga.github.io/moon/utilities/ )
 [Moon Utilities Read Me - Source Code]( https://github.com/jaanga/moon/tree/gh-pages/utilities/ )

+## Moon Heightmaps

+_Perhaps the ost important aspect of this project_

+* Heightmaps for the Moon in a variety of sizes and formats
+* All data simply and freely accessible via GitHub

 <hr>

-_The following sections are still at an early stage_
+_The following sections are very much a work in progress_

 ## Coding Style Guidelines